mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ## Choosing rack shelves

+TODO: Rephrase

-Some of my existing office infrastructure has no rack mounting option, so I needed 2U of shelf space for:
+Some of my existing office infrastructure has no rack mounting option, so I needed 2U of shelf space for [my existing components](#what-i-already-had).

-- OPNsense firewall server (running on a Qotom mini PC)
-- TinyPilot
-- Dell Optiplex 7040 mini PC, which I use for testing

 ### Candidates